dotnet/msbuild/documentation/high-level-introduction.md

 ## Gotchas
-  - Visual Studio for Mac will cache your task assemblies but not your target\prop files, usually.
+  - Visual Studio for Mac will cache your task assemblies but not your target/prop files, usually.
     - This means if you make changes to a task assembly, your changes may not be reflected until you restart your IDE.
     - This is why I always test using MSBuild from the command line OR write an nunit test that invokes MSBuild directly.
   - Ordering matters, dearly